green726/nvim/README.md

 # greenvim

 ## What is greenvim?
-greenvim is my attempt to make neovim as similar to an IDE as possible.
-I use lua for the config.
+greenvim is my attempt to make neovim as close to an IDE as possible.

 ## features:
 * Completion using Coc.nvim